National Parks FAQ Guide

 - Tried for a first-come, first-serve and they’re all booked?
 Try undertagging.
 This means scoping out the in-use campsites and seeing if anyone is planning on leaving the next day (often displayed by a post right by the campsite entrance) and ask the campers if you can leave a tag under their reservation for the next morning.
 Note: it’s good form to ask the on-site camp manager if you can do this.
 Some are cool with it, some aren’t.

 Ask your local park ranger about nearby campsites and BLM (Bureau of Land Management) camping.
 Yeah, it’s a bummer to not be immediately in the park, but there are often several nearby campsites just outside the park, including acres of BLM land open to free dispersal camping.
 This can be a great solution if you’ve successfully undertagged and need to find one night somewhere else.
+Looking for other unique stays?
+Try Hipcamp's list of sites that are near parks and away from crowds.

 Gear: what should I bring with me?